Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Risk factors are different for each person.
-Check the boxes that apply to you.
+Check next to the factors that apply to you.
 Keep in mind that some factors, such as your age, can’t be changed.
-But others CAN be managed.
+But others can be managed.

 Any of the factors above puts you at increased risk of stroke.
 But having 3 or more of certain risk factors (a condition called metabolic syndrome) multiplies your risk.
 These factors include too much weight around your waist, high blood pressure, high blood sugar, and unhealthy cholesterol levels.
 If you're a woman, your risks may also include polycystic ovary syndrome.
 If you have any of these risk factors, be sure to talk to your healthcare provider about how to decrease your risk of stroke and improve your overall health.